 Discussion Writing There are some tasks in SB on Culture Values, Social Behaviour in different countries.
-Direct your Ss to work on them and answer the questions, write some tips and complete the table on Cultures, Customs and Manners.
+Direct your Ss to work on them and answer the questions, write some tips and complete the table on Customs, Manners.
 Summary For summarizing you can use Debate , GIST or Summarising strategies.
 Choose any task you want.
 In writing section there is a task on " The Influence of Culture and Values ", encourage the Ss to correct the punctuation and spelling mistakes, state their points of view in written form; There are two questions, ask the Ss to answer them in written form and become aware of the fact that culture is a powerful force in our lives, it determines many experiences we have and the meanings that we give to them.
-Culture is very important in everybody's life.
 Ss realize that: Culture is everything that we are socialized to do, think, use and make as the sociologist said.